Treatment of Constipation In Older Adults

 Diverticula in the large intestine.

-The goal of treatment should be to improve symptoms and pass soft, formed stool without straining a minimum of three times a week [2].
+The goal of treatment of constipation should be to improve symptoms and pass soft, formed stool without straining a minimum of three times a week.

-If you cannot discontinue an offending agent or have something else causing your constipation, there are multiple methods to help improve your bowel movements.
+If you cannot discontinue an offending agent or have something else causing constipation, multiple methods exist to help improve your bowel movements.

 The first step includes lifestyle and behavioral changes.
 You should increase your fiber and fluid intake, exercise regularly, and stay hydrated.